 For additional information concerning Probate, Trusts and Conservatorships, you can also visit the CALIFORNIA COURTS JUDICIAL BRANCH website, the LOS ANGELES SUPERIOR COURT PROBATE website, the CALIFORNIA LEGISLATIVE INFORMATION website (for the Probate Code) and our GLOSSARY.*

 *Please note that the foregoing is for informational purposes only and does not constitute legal advice.
-For legal advice concerning any and all aspects of Probate, Trusts or Conservatorships, you should contact your attorney.
+For legal advice concerning any and all aspects of Probate, the IAEA, Trusts or Conservatorships, you should contact your attorney.